apache/metron/metron-deployment/ansible/roles/sensor-test-mode/README.md

     - role: sensor-test-mode
 ```

-The role has also been added to the default `metron_install.yml` playbook so that it can be turned on/off with a property in both the local Virtualbox and the remote EC2 deployments.
+The role has also been added to the default `metron_install.yml` playbook so that it can be turned on/off with a property in the development environment.

 ```
 sensor_test_mode: True